Skip Navigation Links www.nws.noaa.gov

 MSOWTX (West Texas):

-First contact a data flow specialist such as Paula Freeman for any ftp, dbnet, or ncosrv problem.
-If none, then contact GFDL where the primary POC is Mike Barth.
+First contact a Dataflow specialist for any DBNet problem.
+If none, then contact ESRL/GSD where the primary POCs are Leon Benjamin and Greg Pratt.

 Back to Top